fastforwardlabs/video-classification/README.md

 .
 ├── cml             # Contains scripts that facilitate the project launch on CML.
 ├── data            # Location for storing video data.
-├── scripts         # Contains the benchmarking script.
+├── scripts         # Contains the evaluation script.
 └── vidbench        # A small library of useful functions.
 ```
 There is also an `images` directory which holds figures used in the Jupyter Notebook.